 I have been teaching since 2001 and joined St. Andrews in 2008.
 In the past I have worked in international schools in Moscow and Bangkok, as well as in London, where I grew up.
-I have worked in both Key Stage 1 and Key Stage 2 and have been a subject leader for personal, social, health and citizenship education for most of that time.
-My Learning & Life subject leader position allows me to develop these aspects of education at St. Andrews as well as work on how we can give our students vital transferable thinking and learning skills.
+I have worked in both Key Stage 1 and Key Stage 2 and have been a subject leader for most of this time.
+I now work to develop our school's approach to sustainability both inside and outside the classroom.
+I'm delighted to have the opportunity to bring fresh ideas about how we can live and work in harmony with our planet to the school community.

 “Mr. Ewen you have made my Maths lessons especially fun.”

 “Mr. Ewen, thank you for teaching me this year it has been a fantastic time!”